3V3 Information

 • The referee is responsible for calling penalties, and overall game management.

-1. The Rink
+3. The Rink

 • The ice surface is divided into 3 sections.
 Games are played at each end from the blue line to the end boards and cross-ice.

-• The neutral zone acts as a players bench as well as the coaches and officials area.
+• The neutral zone acts as a player's bench as well as the coaches and officials area.

 • Across each blue line will be a barrier to help keep pucks in play.